lica2025/lica2025.github.io/programme.md

 <ul><li>If you are looking for somebody to discuss with but have not been able to decide a time and location, try finding them at the Lecture Theatre</li>
 <li>Anthony Mays, Anita Ponsaing, Gregory Schehr: Room 137 of MATRIX House</li>
 <li>Zhigang Bao, Yuanyuan Xu: Room 138 of MATRIX House</li>
+<li>Sungsoo Byun, Gregory Schehr, Yong-Woo Lee: Room 136 of MATRIX House at 11:00am</li>
 <li>Sungsoo Byun, Meng Yang, Leslie Molag: Room 139 of MATRIX House</li>
-<li>Free space: The Lecture Theatre and Room 136 (3 people) in MATRIX House are not booked</li>
-<li>The following are reserved but may be free anyway: Seminar Room in Stage 2 and Room 141 (8 people), Rooms 134, 139, 140 (5 people), and Rooms 137, 138 (3 people) in MATRIX House</li>
+<li>The following are reserved but may be free anyway: The Lecture Theatre and Room 141 (8 people), Rooms 134, 139, 140 (5 people), and Rooms 137, 138 (3 people) in MATRIX House</li>
 </ul></details>
 </body>